What Does the Future of Glaucoma Management Look Like?

 As an early adopter of the CyPass® Micro-Stent, Okeke says she’s seen promising results among her patients.
 “When I have a slam dunk of getting the patient’s glaucoma better controlled and reducing their medication burden, this can improve their quality of life.
 They can minimize potential complications from using multiple drops, and they have less concern about having to go to the pharmacy to get all their medications,” she explains.

 “Glaucoma doesn’t have a one-size-fits-all treatment,” Okeke says.
 “There isn’t one technology or technique that we can use on everybody and get the exact same results.
 So, we really need to be able to have multiple tools in our pocket so that we can tailor our treatment plan based on the individual.”

-Visit MyCyPass.com for more information about how you can address your glaucoma at the same time as cataract surgery and to find a CyPass® Micro-Stent surgeon in your local area.
+Visit MyCyPass.com to learn how you can address your glaucoma during cataract surgery and to find a CyPass® Micro-Stent surgeon near you.